-The Company may transfer assets into the trusts and may also serve as remarketing agent for the trusts.
-The floating-rate trust certificates are subject to tender at specified dates.
-Should the Company be unable to remarket the tendered certificates, the Company declares a failed remarketing, and has no further obligation to purchase the certificates.
+Company declares a failed remarketing, and has no further obligation to purchase the certificates.
 The certificate holder tenders the securities to the tender agent.
 In certain instances, the Company or an affiliate may have an option to collapse the trusts at any time under certain pre-defined conditions.

-At December 31, 2023, unconsolidated municipal bond trusts had total assets of \$2.2 billion.
+At December 31, 2024, unconsolidated municipal bond trusts had total assets of \$2.4 billion.